CloudAstro/MicroHack/01-build-your-modern-web-application/Challenges/00-Pre-Reqs.md

   ![image](./../.images/git-extension-pack.png)

+Install the Azure Static Web App Extension and the Azure Functions Extension.

 ## Task 4: Install Azure Cli

 From this download link we install the Azure Cli:

   [Azure Cli Download](https://aka.ms/installazurecliwindows)

+To install the Azure Static Web Apps Cli type `npm install -g @azure/static-web-apps-cli` from a PowerShell window.

 Now we are ready to start with the first Challange.